Cheap Train Fares for Local Residents

 If you live in the postcode areas BD20, BD21 or BD22, then yes – you can get a Railcard.

 A Railcard is valid for one adult – the one whose name and photo appears on it.
 Each Adult can take with them up to 3 children aged 5 to 15 inclusive at around half the local resident adult fare.
-We also offer extra discounts for Senior Citizens and Children, more details on these further down the page.
+We also offer extra discounts for Senior Citizens and Children, see below for more details.

 How much does it cost?